mskccpatiented/contentaudit/_posts/2012-10-29-towards-the-end-of-life-final.md

 Avoid milk and other dairy products.
 Do not eat foods that are irritating, such as spicy foods.
 Eat frequent, small meals whenever possible.

 Products are available for adults who are active despite diarrhea.
 Adult incontinent pads can be used when you are in bed.
 You can find these products in your pharmacy and some grocery stores.
 They include:
 ?
-Depends®
+Depends
 ?
-Teva® (Serenity)
+Teva (Serenity)
 It is important to change pads frequently to prevent skin breakdown.
 It is also important to keep the rectal area clean.
 Wash with gentle soap and water.
 Apply ointment after each diarrheal movement.
 Ointments you can use include:
 ?
-A&D®
+A&D
 ?
-Balmex®
+Balmex
 ?
-Desitin® ointment
+Desitin ointment

 Difficulty Swallowing